cumberworth/actinrings/README.md

 ```
 pip install actinrings
 ```
-If you do not have root access and it does not automatically default to installing locally, the `--user` flag may be used.
+If you are not using a virtual environment, the `--user` flag may be used instead to install it locally to the user.
 To install directly from this repository, run
 ```
 python -m build